MontiCore/montithings/generators/cd2proto/README.md

 The main advantage for our purposes was that we can generate into different languages, and enable cross language support for applications.

 ## Future Work

+### Component Behaviour Written in the Go language

+This repository [has a branch](https://git.rwth-aachen.de/se-student/ss22/lectures/sle/student-projects/protobuf/montithings/-/blob/lang/go/READMEGO.MD) which aims to add support for handwritten behaviour files written in the [Go Programming Laguage](https://go.dev/).
+Unfortunately the implementation is incomplete as of now and needs further work.
+The linked README describes the current state and is needed to be done.

 As mentioned in the **Limitations** section, cyclic